http://math.mit.edu/~stevenj/18.335) is the home

 Unshifted QR method: proved that repeatedly forming A=QR, then replacing A with RQ (as in pset 3) is equivalent to QR factorizing An.
 But since we do this while only multiplying repeatedly by unitary matrices, it is well conditioned and we get the eigenvalues accurately.

+There are many, many other tricks for eigenvalues, and other methods such as divide-and-conquer (more efficient than QR if you want eigenvectors too), but I don't think it is worthwhile (unless you are a specialist) to go into all of these details.
 Briefly discussed Golub–Kahn bidiagonalization method for SVD, just to get the general flavor.
 At this point, however, we are mostly through with details of dense linear-algebra techniques: the important thing is to grasp the fundamental ideas rather than zillions of little details, since in practice you're just going to use LAPACK anyway.

 Started discussing (at a very general level) a new topic: iterative algorithms, usually for sparse matrices, and in general for matrices where you have a fast way to compute Ax matrix-vector products but cannot (practically) mess around with the specific entries of A.